5 Magical Reasons Why Disneyland is for Adults!

 Drinking at Disneyland for Adults

-Another reason why Disneyland is for adults is because of their food.
+Another reason why Disneyland is for adults is because of its food.
 Since we found more culinary options for adults than we did kids meals, Disneyland truly caters to adults.
 Of course, you have Mickey and Minnie ears on everything to delight the children, but honestly, they delight adults too.

 One entree you cannot miss in Disneyland is the bread bowl.
 The bread bowls can be found at Royal Street Veranda or Pacific Wharf’s Cafe in California Adventure Park.
 Options of soup inside your sourdough bowl are almost endless at both locations, but a few favorites include clam chowder, steak gumbo and a secret menu item, mac n cheese!